MeltwaterArchive/proxymatic/README.md

  * **STATUS_ENDPOINT=0.0.0.0:9090** - Expose /status endpoint and HAproxy stats on this ip:port
  * **REFRESH_INTERVAL=60** - Polling interval when using non-event capable backends.
 Defaults to 60 seconds.
  * **EXPOSE_HOST=false** - Expose services running in net=host mode.
 May cause port collisions when this container is also run in net=host mode.
 Defaults to false.
  * **HAPROXY=true** - Use HAproxy for TCP services instead of running everything through Pen.
-Defaults to false.
+Defaults to true.
  * **VHOST_DOMAIN** - Enables nginx with virtual hosts for each service under this domain, e.g. "services.example.com"
  * **VHOST_PORT=80** - Port to serve virtual hosts from.
 Defaults to port 80.
  * **PROXY_PROTOCOL=false** - Enable proxy protocol on the nginx vhost which is needed when using the AWS ELB in TCP mode for websocket support.